blehtela/dijet-zjet-ratio-analysis/README.md

 # dijet-zjet-ratio-analysis
-This is the analysis code for the investigation of the ratio of the dijet and y+jet cross section.
+This is the analysis code for the investigation of the ratio of the dijet and Z+jet cross section.